 support yourself by:

 · Finding someone to talk with.
 This could be a friend or family member, or a trained counsellor or therapist.
-Ask your GP, doctor or Breast Care Nurse for recommendations, or see our list of support organisations;
+Ask your GP, doctor or Breast Care Nurse for recommendations, or see our list of support organisations.

-· Give yourself time to fully understand what is happening and to gather the information you need to make the right decisions for you;
+· Give yourself time to fully understand what is happening and to gather the information you need to make the right decisions for you.

 Lobular has the potential to recur even after a mastectomy or lumpectomy.
 Although not common, it can recur ‘locally’ near the original tumour site in places such as the scar tissue of a mastectomy, near the lumpectomy site or in the chest wall or it may spread to other areas of your body (distant recurrence).
 This can happen when a tiny seed of the disease has managed to escape removal and/or treatment and begins to grow again.

-It is worth noting that not all lobular breast cancers recur.
-However learning you have a breast cancer recurrence can be hard and feel overwhelming.
+Being told you have you have a breast cancer recurrence can be hard and feel overwhelming.
 You may be feeling frightened but your situation is far from hopeless.

 Treatment can eliminate local recurrences and people can live for many years with distance recurrence as symptoms can be controlled for a long time.

 Please remember that the majority of people never have a Lobular Breast Cancer, or any other type of breast cancer, recurrence.

 Secondary or Metastatic Lobular Breast Cancer